certtools/ieps/007/README.md

 #### Un-Configured bots
 It should be possible to run bots, which are not defined in IntelMQ's runtime configuration file.
 The bot configuration is provided as function parameter.

+### Signals
+Normally bots react to signals like SIGTERM, SIGHUP and SIGINT to treat them specially.
+In library mode, this would interfere with the signal handling of the calling code.
+Thus, IntelMQ bots called as library must not manipulate the signal handling or call `sys.exit`.

 ### Logging